- GENERAL FAQs

 A. They are designated as “c.e.c” credits.
 “College-equivalent credit” is not graded.

 Q. Can I get college credit for my Military Service?

 A. Yes.
 Credit will be given for documented military training which has been assessed by the American Council on Education.
 There is no fee for the posting of military credit.
-Students must supply appropriate military transcripts or form DD-214.
+Students must send a copy of their military transcripts directly to Marshall University Admissions.